michellepicoli/segmetric/README.md

 A detailed documentation with examples on how to use each function inside `segmetric` package can be obtained by typing `?segmetric` in R console.

+## Acknowledgements

+This research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No 677140 MIDLAND).

 ## References